skyling0299/2023CyCraft_intern/readme.md

 * ```POST /``` : create completion of OpenAI by ```openai.createCompletion```, send coresponding message to Client Side

+## Trouble shooting

+1. I have clicked on the translate button, but nothing happend?

+   * Check if you have filled correct API key

+   * Check if you have start the server

+   * translate feature will take about 20-30 sec, please wait for a while

+2. After I clicked the translate button, nothing happend and I opened console page.
+It shows a lot of ```429 too many request```, what can I do?

+   * The problem may occured when you exceed the **Free trial usage** of 18 USD dollars, just change an unused account and set in the key again. you can go to [OpenAI usage](https://platform.openai.com/account/usage) to check your usage.

+   * If still occured, please report what you are viewing.
+I will check the problem and fix it.

 ## More about this project

 ### Rate Limit

 OpenAI has [rate limit](https://platform.openai.com/docs/guides/rate-limits/overview) of 60 request per minute, and max token per minute according to the model.

-Accourding the recommended soloution on the document, it says we can use exponential backoff to retry the request.
+According to the recommended solution on the document, it says we can use exponential backoff to retry the request.
 During the development, I rarely encounter rate limit, so it is not **very neccessary** to me to solve the problem.
 With the new model ```GPT-4```, it can have 200 request per mininute, despite it can not be used now, but the rate limit may increase in the future.

 ### Problems in develop